Vertigo Treatment and Relief

 Common Treatments for Vertigo

-Oftentimes it’s difficult to pinpoint the cause, so patients are often prescribed over-the-counter and prescription medications such as antibiotics, antihistamines, motion-sickness medications and tranquilizers.
-It’s tough because for many patients, vertigo impacts their life 24 hours a day and they are willing to try anything to get relief.
+Oftentimes it’s difficult to pinpoint the cause of vertigo, and patients are often prescribed over-the-counter and prescription medications such as antibiotics, antihistamines, motion-sickness medications and tranquilizers to ease the symptoms.
+For many patients, vertigo impacts their life 24 hours a day.
 A canalith repositioning procedure is oftentimes recommended, and surgery is left as a last resort.

 How We Help Cervicogenic Vertigo